swdayu/howtos/lua/c-interface/auxiliary.md

 [-0, +(1|3), e]
 int luaL_fileresult (lua_State *L, int stat, const char *fname);
 This function produces the return values for file-related functions in the standard library (io.open, os.rename, file:seek, etc.).

+luaL_getmetafield

+[-0, +(0|1), e]
+int luaL_getmetafield (lua_State *L, int obj, const char *e);
+Pushes onto the stack the field e from the metatable of the object at index obj and returns the type of pushed value.
+If the object does not have a metatable, or if the metatable does not have this field, pushes nothing and returns LUA_TNIL.

+luaL_getmetatable

+[-0, +1, –]
+int luaL_getmetatable (lua_State *L, const char *tname);
+Pushes onto the stack the metatable associated with name tname in the registry (see luaL_newmetatable) (nil if there is no metatable associated with that name).
+Returns the type of the pushed value.

+luaL_getsubtable

+[-0, +1, e]
+int luaL_getsubtable (lua_State *L, int idx, const char *fname);
+Ensures that the value t[fname], where t is the value at index idx, is a table, and pushes that table onto the stack.
+Returns true if it finds a previous table there and false if it creates a new table.

+luaL_gsub

+[-0, +1, e]
+const char *luaL_gsub (lua_State *L,
+                       const char *s,
+                       const char *p,
+                       const char *r);
+Creates a copy of string s by replacing any occurrence of the string p with the string r.
+Pushes the resulting string on the stack and returns it.

+luaL_len

+[-0, +0, e]
+lua_Integer luaL_len (lua_State *L, int index);
+Returns the "length" of the value at the given index as a number; it is equivalent to the '#' operator in Lua (see §3.4.7).
+Raises an error if the result of the operation is not an integer.
+(This case only can happen through metamethods.)

+luaL_ref

+[-1, +0, e]
+int luaL_ref (lua_State *L, int t);
+Creates and returns a reference, in the table at index t, for the object at the top of the stack (and pops the object).

+A reference is a unique integer key.
+As long as you do not manually add integer keys into table t, luaL_ref ensures the uniqueness of the key it returns.
+You can retrieve an object referred by reference r by calling lua_rawgeti(L, t, r).
+Function luaL_unref frees a reference and its associated object.

+If the object at the top of the stack is nil, luaL_ref returns the constant LUA_REFNIL.
+The constant LUA_NOREF is guaranteed to be different from any reference returned by luaL_ref.

+luaL_tolstring

+[-0, +1, e]
+const char *luaL_tolstring (lua_State *L, int idx, size_t *len);
+Converts any Lua value at the given index to a C string in a reasonable format.
+The resulting string is pushed onto the stack and also returned by the function.
+If len is not NULL, the function also sets *len with the string length.

+If the value has a metatable with a "__tostring" field, then luaL_tolstring calls the corresponding metamethod with the value as argument, and uses the result of the call as its result.

+luaL_traceback

+[-0, +1, e]
+void luaL_traceback (lua_State *L, lua_State *L1, const char *msg,
+                     int level);
+Creates and pushes a traceback of the stack L1.
+If msg is not NULL it is appended at the beginning of the traceback.
+The level parameter tells at which level to start the traceback.

+luaL_typename

+[-0, +0, –]
+const char *luaL_typename (lua_State *L, int index);
+Returns the name of the type of the value at the given index.

+luaL_unref

+[-0, +0, –]
+void luaL_unref (lua_State *L, int t, int ref);
+Releases reference ref from the table at index t (see luaL_ref).
+The entry is removed from the table, so that the referred object can be collected.
+The reference ref is also freed to be used again.

+If ref is LUA_NOREF or LUA_REFNIL, luaL_unref does nothing.

+luaL_where

+[-0, +1, e]
+void luaL_where (lua_State *L, int lvl);
+Pushes onto the stack a string identifying the current position of the control at level lvl in the call stack.
+Typically this string has the following format:

+     chunkname:currentline:
+Level 0 is the running function, level 1 is the function that called the running function, etc.

+This function is used to build a prefix for error messages.